-Who is ready for some Fall and Halloween decorating?!
+Who is ready for some outdoor Halloween decoration ideas?!
 It was 90 degrees this past weekend, but I am pumped for everything SPOOK-TACULAR!

 There are so many fun and creative ways to decorate your front porch for Halloween!
-The front door is the first thing guests and trick-or-treaters notice when they come to visit, so it’s fun to dress it up a bit.
+The front door is the first thing visitors and trick-or-treaters notice, so it’s fun to dress it up a bit.
 While you are here, check out our Easy DIY Halloween Decoration Ideas for even more ideas.

-I will be working on our special Halloween front porch decorations this year, so I am sharing plenty of inspiration for you below with great DIY wreaths, porch decorations, and arrangements to feast upon.
-Don’t forget to let us know which one of these ideas most inspired you and why!
+I am always working on our special Halloween front porch decorations, so I am sharing plenty of inspiration for you below with great DIY wreaths, porch decorations, and arrangements to feast upon.
 When do you begin decorating for Halloween?

-Check out these 15 Halloween Front Porch Decorating Ideas to spook your entire neighborhood!
+Check out these 15 Ideas for your porch, yard, or entryway to spook the entire neighborhood!

 Halloween Porch #1: Make these super easy DIY tombstones from this tutorial to scare up a good time!
 You can make them from foam or scrap wood.
 I like that they mixed the orange pumpkins with some white skulls and jack o’ lanterns for something different.

-What’s great about this front porch is the simple color scheme and repetition makes the elements stand out, so you don’t need to spend a whole lot of money to get a cute look.
+What’s great about this outdoor Halloween decor idea is the simple color scheme of orange black.
+Repetition makes the elements stand out, so you can get a garish look for cheap.

 Halloween Outdoor Decor #2: I’m in love with these awesome Dead and Breakfast signs for Halloween!
 Check out more of this knock-you-dead porch!

-It’s a really cool theme that is fun and spooky.
+It’s a really cool theme that is fun and mischievous.
 This was my inspiration for number 8.
-I am hoping to add a fog machine this year to my Witches’ Potion shop sign to our front yard.
-I think it’s really unique and can last for many years.
+I added a fog machine this year and a Witches’ Potion shop sign to our front yard.
+I think it’s really unique and will last for many years.

 *Tip: Laminate the signs to protect from the elements.
 I also rub a bit of glue around the edges to keep water from getting into them.

-Halloween Front Porch #4: Hilarious door mats are great to add to your Halloween decor.
+Front Entryway Idea #4: Hilarious door mats are great to add to your decor.
 This DIY doormat from Longwood Lane is really simple to make and fun!
 Spray paint or a paint dabber and a simple stencil make this a quick afternoon project.